rambedade/Republic-Ruby_034/README.md

 ## How to Use
 To run this project locally:
 1. Clone this repository : https://github.com/rambedade/Republic-Ruby_034.git    to your local machine.
-2. Open the index.html file in your preferred web browser.
+2. Open Terminal
+3. Run npm run dev command
-3. Explore the Lean & Lift website experience right from your device.
+4. Explore the Lean & Lift website experience right from your device.

 ## Contributors
 - [Rameshwar Bedade] - https://github.com/rambedade